Biosensor

 /ˈbʌɪə(ʊ)ˌsɛnsə/

-A device which uses a living organism or biological molecules, especially enzymes or antibodies, to detect the presence of chemicals.
+A device that uses a living organism or biological molecules, especially enzymes or antibodies, to detect the presence of chemicals.

 What are biosensors?

-You might have seen people using a glucometer for routine glucose monitoring, fingertip pulse oximeters for measuring oxygen saturation levels and pulse rate, and smartwatches for daily monitoring of our physical activity.
+You might have seen people using a glucometer for routine glucose monitoring, fingertip pulse oximeters for measuring oxygen saturation levels and pulse rate, and smartwatches for daily monitoring of their physical activity.

 These glucometers, pulse oximeters, and smartwatches are all examples of biosensors.